AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/set-up-taxonomy-metadata.md

 ### EXIF

-Although some asset files contain large amounts of EXIF metadata, you can configure your taxonomy to collect only the EXIF metadata you need.&nbsp;If at a later date you decide to collect additional EXIF metadata, simply add the appropriate EXIF field to your taxonomy.
-Workfront Library then updates the EXIF metadata for all content embedded with the appropriate EXIF metadata.
+Although some asset files contain large amounts of EXIF metadata, you can configure your taxonomy to collect only the EXIF metadata you need.&nbsp;If at a later date you decide to collect additional EXIF metadata, simply add the appropriate EXIF field to your taxonomy. [!DNL Workfront] Library then updates the EXIF metadata for all content embedded with the appropriate EXIF metadata.

-To learn about the EXIF metadata that Workfront Library supports, see [Overview of taxonomy field types](../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md).
+To learn about the EXIF metadata that [!DNL Workfront Library] supports, see [Overview of taxonomy field types](../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md).

-1. In the **EXIF Field** box, begin typing the EXIF tag you want to capture and select the tag when it displays in the drop-down list.
+1. In the **[!UICONTROL EXIF Field]** box, begin typing the EXIF tag you want to capture and select the tag when it displays in the drop-down list.
-1. In the **Custom Label** box, enter a unique name for the field.
+1. In the **[!UICONTROL Custom Label]** box, enter a unique name for the field.\
-   The field name becomes the label that displays in the Details panel for content.
+   The field name becomes the label that displays in the [!UICONTROL Details] panel for content.
-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.

 ### XMP

-You can configure XMP taxonomy fields to embed specific types of metadata to content when it is uploaded to Workfront Library.
+You can configure XMP taxonomy fields to embed specific types of metadata to content when it is uploaded to [!DNL Workfront] Library.

-To learn about the XMP metadata that Workfront Library supports, see [Overview of taxonomy field types](../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md).
+To learn about the XMP metadata that [!DNL Workfront] Library supports, see [Overview of taxonomy field types](../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md).

 1. In the **XMP Field**&nbsp;box, begin typing the XMP tag you want to capture in the taxonomy and select the tag when it displays in the drop-down list.